highlight/highlight/docs-content/getting-started/fullstack-frameworks/next-js/7_advanced-config.md

 Vercel Log Drain is a reliable way to capture those logs.

-## Private source maps and Request proxying
+## Private source maps and Request proxy

 Proxy your front end Highlight calls by adding `withHighlightConfig` to your next config.
 Frontend session recording and error capture data will be piped through your domain on `/highlight-events` to sneak Highlight network traffic past ad-blockers.

-1. Wrap the config with `withHighlightConfig`.
+The following example demonstrates both private source maps and the request proxy. `withHighlightConfig` does not require a second argument if you are only using the request proxy.

-If you use a `next.config.js` file:
+### Request proxy only

 ```javascript
 // next.config.js